Great Hike: Angels Landing, Zion National Park

 By Michael Lanza

 Thrilling, scenic, and popular, an impressive feat of trail building, an intimidating and exposed scramble—these are some of the descriptions commonly given to Angels Landing in Zion National Park, all of them accurate.
 Constructed nearly a century ago, with steps carved out of rock and chain handrails in places to make it safer, it’s a tribute to a time when park managers were more comfortable with engineering nature for human recreation.
 The result is one of the classic dayhikes in the National Park System, listed on the National Register of Historic Places, and one that should be in the sights of every avid hiker.

 Nearly five miles and 1,500 vertical feet round-trip, the route is paved for roughly its first two miles on the West Rim Trail, including the cool slot of Refrigerator Canyon and the 21 steep switchbacks known as Walter’s Wiggles.
 Then you reach Scout Lookout, at the beginning of the spur trail ascending the narrow, sandstone fin of Angels Landing, where hikers encounter steep scrambling, chains anchored into the rock in the most intimidating spots, and drop-offs of 1,000 feet or more to each side.

-Scroll through the photo gallery below from Angels Landing.
-Then see a menu of all of my stories about Zion National Park, including my photo gallery “One Incomparable Place: Hiking and Backpacking in Zion National Park,” and my feature stories about a family backpacking trip, a 50-mile dayhike across the park, and hiking Zion’s Subway.
+See a menu of all of my stories about Zion National Park, including my photo gallery “One Incomparable Place: Hiking and Backpacking in Zion National Park,” “Ask Me: The Best Hiking Shoes for Zion’s Angels Landing,” and my feature stories about a family backpacking trip, a 50-mile dayhike across the park, and hiking Zion’s Subway.

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.